sambaiz/puppeteer-lambda-starter-kit/README.md

 ## Run on local

-By executing `npm run local`, you can check the operation while actually viewing the chrome. (non-headless, slowmo)
+By executing `SLOWMO_MS=250 npm run local`, you can check the operation while actually viewing the chrome (non-headless, slowmo).

 ## Packaging & Deploy